Another years draws to a close and, like we imagine you have too, we’ve been thinking back over all that’s happened, and all that’s to come.

 The Drum is a highly respected publication in the digital marketing industry and in October, we were thrilled to be named in the top 3 search agencies in their annual Top 100 Agencies report.

 If you’re advertising online, you’re no doubt aware of the many changes that have faced Facebook advertisers this year, including tighter regulations around targeting and transparency on the social platform.
 In November, we reported how one of those changes – specifically around transparency – would enable advertisers to effectively ‘spy’ on their competitors.
 With Facebook advertising remaining an effective channel across a wide range of businesses, we’ll be keeping an eye on continuing updates throughout 2018.

 Bringing us all the way up to December, it’s been a year of technological advancements that are going to continue to affect the way we market our businesses online well into the future.
 It makes sense, then, that one prediction we’ve made lies in the pursuit of technical excellence across marketing channels – including your own website.
 Read about why we believe there’s never been a better time to invest in your business website, here.

 Impression in 2017

 For us at Impression, it’s been a year of fantastic achievements and exciting new developments, too.
-Having grown our team once again this year, bringing on board even more experts in the areas of SEO, PPC, CRO, digital PR, content marketing, web design and development, we’ve been working with some awesome clients, new and old, to continue to deliver high returns on their digital investments.
+Having grown our team once again this year, bringing on board even more experts in the areas of SEO, PPC, CRO, digital PR, and content marketing, we’ve been working with some awesome clients, new and old, to continue to deliver high returns on their digital investments.